beginning of content

 What are gallstones?

-Gallstones can be made of undissolved cholesterol (called cholesterol gallstones) or the digestive fluid bile (called pigment gallstones).
-Your gallstones may be as small as a grain of sand or as large as a golf ball.
-You can develop one gallstone or many.
+Gallstones may be as small as a grain of sand.
+Some can be as large as a golf ball.
+You can get one gallstone or many of them.

 What are the symptoms of gallstones?

-Some people with gallstones never experience symptoms.
+Some people with gallstones never have any symptoms.

 Gallstones can sometimes cause other problems such as: